Floer theory and flips: Broken perturbations

 Consider the map given by the local trivialization

-Let $S^{\on{nc}} \subset S$ be the union of disk and sphere components with interior markings (on which the stability condition requires the map to be non-constant, hence the notation).
+Let $S^{\on{nc}} \subset S$ be the union of disk and sphere components on which the map is non-constant.
 Let $m(e)$ denote the function giving the intersection multiplicities with the stabilizing divisor, defined on edges $e$ corresponding to intersection points, and consider the fiber bundle $\E^i = \E^i_{k,p,l,\Gamma}$ over $\bB^i_{k,p,l,\Gamma}$ given by

-the space of $0,1$-forms with respect to $j(m),J$ which vanish to order $m(e)-1$ at the node or marking corresponding to each contact edge $e$.
+the space of $0,1$-forms with respect to $j(m),J$ that vanish to order $m(e)-1$ at the node or marking corresponding to each contact edge $e$.
 The Cauchy-Riemann and shifted gradient operators applied to the restrictions $u_S$ resp. $u_T$ of $u$ to the two resp. one dimensional parts of $C = S \cup T$ define a $C^q$ section

 where

 and $s$ is a local coordinate with unit speed.
 The {\em local universal moduli space} is

 where $\bB^i_{k,p,l,\Gamma}$ is embedded as the zero section.
 This subspace is cut out transversally: by \cite[Lemma 6.5, Proposition 6.10]{cm:trans}, the linearized operator is surjective on the two-dimensional part of the domain mapping to $X_\pm$ on which $u$ is non-constant, while at any point $z$ in the interior of an edge in $C$ with $\d u(z) \neq 0$ the linearized operator is surjective by a standard argument.
 Furthermore, the matching conditions at the nodes are cut out transversally, by an inductive argument given in the unbroken case.
 Furthermore, for any map to a neck piece $u: \P^1 \to \P(N_\pm \oplus \C)$ whose projection to $Y$ is non-constant, the linearized operator is surjective.
 Let $\eta \in \Omega^{0,1}(u^* T (\P(N_\pm \oplus \ul{\C}))$ be a one-form on one of the intermediate broken pieces $S_i$ such that $\eta$ lies in the cokernel of the universal linearized operator